mj0410/FU/Research_Internship/README.md

 # Convolutional Neural Network model for transcription factor binding prediction

 ### TO DO
 - One Hot Encoding takes too long...
-Maybe other ways to do..? (already tried : sklearn) <br/>
+Maybe other ways to do..? (already tried : sklearn)
+- Input format (pandas series, not numpy array)
-- How to set appropriate number of nodes, filters and layers?
+- ~~How to set appropriate number of nodes, filters and layers?~~ **Hyper parameter tunning, able to do by GridSearch in python**

 ### Background